9623Y/9623Y-Spin-Up-Notebook/README.md

 ### **Intake**
 We are going to try to keep the intake vertical by creating the ramp using the same back plate as the back of the intake.

+Rhett worked on sizing the ramp and then lazer cutting it out of ABS.
+The first one we made, on a previous date, was too small and the intake was too thin for the disk to go through successfully.
+After resizing the ramp, Rhett lazer cut it out, but it was way too large, so he had to resize it again.
+Tyler started working on the Intake and then asked Noly and Rebecca to assist him so that it would go faster.
+They increased the spacing between the ... and the intake so that it would be easier for the disk to go through.
+When they started the day they had a 2 inch standoff spacing, but that was to thin for the disk to go through.
+Next they replaced the 2 inch standoff with a 3 inch standoff, but it had too much spacing, so they tried a 2 inch standoff connected by a ... with a half inch standoff, which gave the best amount of spacing.
+Ari drilled hole through the end mechanism, so the piston shaft could pass through with minimal resistance